 I'll go ahead and start with used book stores, because that's my usual go-to when shopping for our family's books, and then move on to the best places for new books.

-Please be aware that even as things gradually re-open from the pandemic, many of these stores may still be experiencing shipping delays compared to during normal times.
+Please be aware that some of these stores may still be experiencing shipping delays due to the pandemic, compared to during normal times.
 To help with that, I'll indicate where there are little to no delays, based on my recent experience buying my children's summer reading books.